Experience the Cathedral Rock Hike in Sedona with Confidence

 Baldwin Trail to Cathedral Rock

-Reaching Cathedral rock from his route will add a couple of miles but it is totally worth it.
+Reaching Cathedral Rock from his route will add a couple of miles, but it is totally worth it.
 This trail will take you along the creek for a little less than a mile.
-Afterward, it will start winding around leading you toward the base of the hike.
-From here on it will be the same difficulty and steepness as mentioned previously above.
+Afterward, it will start winding around, leading you toward the base of the hike.
+From here on, it will be the same difficulty and steepness as mentioned previously above.

 If you want to take this trail instead, then you’ll want to head to Baldwin’s crossing.
 Type Baldwin Trailhead parking lot on your GPS and it will take you right to it.